netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 --------------------

-As long as a shipment has not been manifested, it can be canceled via the DHL webservice.
+As long as a shipment has not been manifested, it can be canceled via the DHL REST API.
 In the Admin Panel, open the detail page of a shipment and click the link *Delete* in the box *Shipping and tracking information* next to the tracking number.

 .. image:: images/en/shipping_and_tracking.png
-   :scale: 75 %
+   :width: 10cm

 If the shipment was canceled successfully, the tracking number and the shipping label will be deleted from the system.